 Are you doing any recordings this period?

 A few sessions in London now and then.
 Also, a movie that is about to be released at the Austin Texas film festival 2012, which I have been working on in Canada.
 It is called “Sample This”.
 It is about an album that was made in Canada in the early seventies called “The Incredible Bongo Band”.
 I was the original bass player on the album along with Jim Gordon (Derek and the Dominos, George Harrison, co-writer of “Layla”) on drums, Mike Deasy (Elvis Presley, Barbra Streisand, Chet Baker) on guitar, Mike Melvoin (Beach Boys, John Lennon) on piano, and King Errisson (Neil Diamond, Etta James) on percussion.
 Anyway, some top Hip Hop artists in New York have been sampling the album for a while now and the movie is about the meeting of 1970s studio players and 2000s Rap stars.
-All but Jim Gordon of the original band have been doing some new recording in Canada for the movie.
+All but Jim Gordon (ed: he murdered his mother with a hammer in 1983) of the original band have been doing some new recording in Canada for the movie.

 I am glad you think that.
 That time for me was when I knew I could play whatever I wanted to play behind him.
 I knew that he was happy with the new approach we were taking with his music.
 There were a lot of music critics and musicians who thought we were ruining Elvis by not copying Scotty Moore (ed: the original Elvis Presley guitarist) and the rest of his old band.
 But Elvis had done that.
 It was time to go on.